Skip to content

 Using a default board

-Pin a board to the active profile so issue list and jql build scope by it without an explicit --board flag:
+Pin a board to the active profile so issue list and jql build scope by it without an explicit --board flag (matched case-insensitively against the cache):

 jira config set profiles.default.default_board "Example board"